percolator/percolator/admin/vagrant/precise64/ReadMe.txt

-description:
-these scripts make cross-compilation using mingw64 in a fedora64 vm and release WIN32 exe packages of percolator and converters.

 Prerequisite:
-. vagrant
+. vagrant 1.2.2
 .
 VirtualBox
 . git
 . openssh

 Instructions:
 1. in build_precise.sh set release value to the desired path and branch value to the desired branch.
 3. $ sh build_precise.sh